-We are searching for enthusiastic and motivated staff nurses to join our Inpatient Services at Millbrook Mental Health Unit based in Mansfield.
+We are searching for enthusiastic and motivated staff nurses to join our Inpatient Services.
 We have individual specialised wards which provide care for patients over 65 years.
-We offer an acute assessment and treatment environment for older people suffering from a diverse range of mental illnesses namely, depression, psychosis bipolar and personality disorders.
+Our Mental Health Wards offers an acute assessment and treatment environment for older people suffering from a diverse range of mental illnesses namely, depression, psychosis bipolar and personality disorders.
 Our dementia wards provide assessment and treatment for people of any age who have a Dementia diagnosis to enable a successful recovery back to the community or supported living environment.
 At present we have opportunities to work in either of these specialised areas.

 This is an exciting and challenging opportunity to work as part of a dynamic team within the acute care pathway.
-This role would be of interest to RMNs with a specific interest in physical and mental healthcare of older adults.Main duties of the job
+This role would be of significant interest to registered mental health nurses with a specific interest in physical and mental healthcare of older adults.Main duties of the job

 We are looking for registered Mental Health Nurses who are driven to provide high quality care to patients and their families with either a dementia diagnosis or individuals over 65 years suffering from complex mental health needs.
 You will assume the role of named nurse to allocated patients and be a central point in advocating for the best interests and care needs of your patient.

 We are looking for nurses who are approachable, compassionate and motivated with good communication skills and who excel at being part of a team.